Perfusable 3D vasculature

 Using Mimetas Organoplates®, we have developed unique 3D vascular models that recapitulate hallmark features of human microvessels.
 Our vascular models are grown by seeding endothelial cells against collagen ECM under perfusion to generate complete 3D microvessels within the perfusion channel.
 Some of the unique features offered by our vascular model are described below.

-The page banners shows a 3D reconstruction of a perfusable 3D microvessel of HUVEC cells seeded against a collagen I hydrogel.
+Banner above: A 3D reconstruction of a perfusable 3D microvessel of HUVEC cells seeded against a collagen I hydrogel.

 Under in vivo conditions, vasculature is continuously exposed to shear stress.
 We incorporate and control the shear stress in our platform to create more physiologically relevant microvessels.
 The endothelial cells align with the flow direction and attain a quiescent phenotype.
 The vasculature can be perfused with immune cells, e.g. monocytes, to study adherence at and transmigration.